1940 Republican National Convention

-The 1940 Republican National Convention was held in Philadelphia, Pennsylvania, from June 24 to June 28, 1940.
+The 1940 Republican National Convention was held in Philadelphia, Pennsylvania, United States, from June 24 to June 28, 1940.
 It nominated Wendell Willkie of New York for president and Senator Charles McNary of Oregon for vice president.

 The contest for the 1940 Republican presidential nomination was wide-open.
 Front-runners included Senator Arthur H. Vandenberg of Michigan, Senator Robert Taft of Ohio and Manhattan District Attorney Thomas E. Dewey.

 Background

 1940 Republican primaries

 Prior to reforms during the 1970s, most convention delegates were not elected directly through primaries and those primaries that were held were often uncontested.
 Other delegates were elected via party convention or local district primaries.
 Many of the delegates were elected to the convention without a formal or informal pledge to support any particular candidate.
 Three candidates openly competed for delegate support during the primary season: Manhattan District Attorney Thomas Dewey, Ohio Senator Robert A. Taft, and Michigan Senator Arthur Vandenberg.
 Only 300 of the 1,000 convention delegates had been pledged to a candidate by the time the convention opened.

 Other candidates who were known to be willing to accept the nomination or actively seeking the nomination without being placed on the ballot in a primary included former President Herbert Hoover, businessman Wendell Willkie, Pennsylvania Governor Arthur James, New Hampshire Senator Styles Bridges, and newspaper publisher Frank Gannett.

 A Willkie boom developed in the later stages of the campaign.

 Delegate selections were completed by June 16, one week ahead of the convention.